Rette Jones Racing: Truck No. 02 history

+Truck No. 02 results

+Truck No. 11 history

+In 2019, Spencer Davis would also drive at the renumbered No. 11 Ford at Martinsville.
+Starting at Kentucky, the team switched to Toyota and also drove at Las Vegas, and attempted the race at Homestead-Miami but failed to qualify.
+The 11 would still continue, but Davis would move to his own team Spencer Davis Motorsports.

+Truck No. 11 results

 Truck No. 30 history

-The team debuted at the Careers for Veterans 200 at Michigan International Speedway with Chad Finley driving the No. 30 Ford.
+The team debuted at the 2015 Careers for Veterans 200 at Michigan International Speedway with Chad Finley driving the No. 30 Ford.
 Although Finley would qualify 15th, he would be forced to start at the back due to a window net problem.
 He would quickly move up to 21st, but was unable to improve on that, and finished there 4 laps down.
 Finley would return for the American Ethanol E15 225 at Chicagoland Speedway, where he would qualify 16th and finish 21st 9 laps down.
 The No. 30 would appear one more time in 2015 with team co-owner Terry Jones at the Fred's 250 at Talladega Superspeedway, but that time was a Chevrolet truck.
 Although the team would qualify 25th, they would crash after completing 35 laps and be eliminated, placing 31st.

 In 2016, the team returned at Charlotte with Jesse Little behind the wheel of the No. 30 Toyota Tundra but after performing well in practice, the qualify was rained out and set by Owners' points, so the team failed to qualify.
 So the team attempted the following race at Texas, but now with the No. 81, after made a partnership with Hattori Racing Enterprises and finished 19th.

 The team would return in 2017 in a one-off attempt at the NextEra Energy Resources 250 at Daytona International Speedway with Terry Jones driving the No. 30 Ford, again.
 The team would manage to make the race qualifying 24th, but would get caught in The Big One on lap 4 and place 25th.